 Key Takeaways

-• Choose your retrieval method: You can get your report online through the LexisNexis portal after a 7-10 day processing window, or you can request a physical copy in person or by mail from the Springfield Police Headquarters for a small fee.
+- Choose your retrieval method: You can get your report online through the LexisNexis portal after a 7-10 day processing window, or you can request a physical copy in person or by mail from the Springfield Police Headquarters for a small fee.

-• Confirm your report is ready before you go: Reports can take anywhere from three to 30 days to process, so save yourself a trip by calling the Police Records Section to make sure it’s complete before you try to pick it up.
+- Confirm your report is ready before you go: Reports can take anywhere from three to 30 days to process, so save yourself a trip by calling the Police Records Section to make sure it’s complete before you try to pick it up.

-• Protect your claim by correcting any errors: Carefully review every detail of your report, and if you find a mistake, contact the police department immediately to request a correction.
+- Protect your claim by correcting any errors: Carefully review every detail of your report, and if you find a mistake, contact the police department immediately to request a correction.
 This ensures the official record accurately supports your insurance claim or legal case.

-What is a Springfield Car Accident Report?
+What’s in a Springfield MO Traffic Accident Report?

 After the stress and confusion of a car accident, getting your facts straight is a top priority.
 A Springfield Car Accident Report is the official document that does just that.
 It’s a detailed summary created by the Springfield Police Department that outlines the specifics of a traffic accident that occurred within city limits.
 Think of it as the official, unbiased story of the crash.